-With the safeguards against a downturn in the national economy built into the franchise, it is only reasonable there should also be a profit-sharing element when that will (in part) also be due to a significant growth in the national economy.
+With the safeguards against a downturn in the national economy built into the franchise, it is only reasonable there should also be a profit-sharing element to reflect significant growth in the national economy.

-However, the incentive to the operator to always enhance performance must not be taken away.
+However, the incentive to the operator to continually enhance performance must not be taken away.